acenturyandabit/lec2note/README.md

 - Match narration with slides without the manual effort

 ## How we built it
 Lec2Note uses Google's Speech to text API and OpenCV.
-Google speech to text is a cost effective way of getting high quality transcriptions from audio, and OpenCV uses local processing power to identify key turning points in the video stream.
+- Google speech to text is a cost effective way of getting high quality transcriptions from audio.
+- OpenCV uses local processing power to identify key turning points in the video stream.
+- ffmpeg and ffprobe were used to help with file type conversions.
+All of these tools are reasonably cross platform!
 ## Challenges we ran into
 - Creating a video pipeline that was reliable enough to split chunks of video without over-splitting busy periods or missing key transitions was quite difficult.
 - File format conversions are messy.
 Even things like # of audio channels tripped us up.